Tacoma Public Schools

 OTHER JOB DUTIES

-1. Maintains and updates knowledge and skills necessary for success in the position by participating in professional development activities, as needed or as assigned.
+1. Maintains and updates knowledge and skills necessary for success in the position and improving professional competence by participating in professional development activities and training, as required, as needed or as assigned.

 Education and Experience

-Master's degree in school counseling or social work from an accredited college or university and two years' experience working with families and youth in transition or working with multiple complex issues that impact school attendance; or any combination of experience and training which provides the applicant with the knowledge, skills, and ability required to perform the work.
+Bachelor's degree from accredited university with appropriate educational endorsement; or any combination of experience and training which provides the applicant with the knowledge, skills, and ability required to perform the work.

 Knowledge, Skills and Abilities